 Problem Reason Solution Barcode (Lower Right) is not Printing (U.S. Only) Barcode not enabled.
 Turn barcode ON using Envelope DesignerTM Plus, the appropriate print driver or the printer's control panel menus.
 Missing ZIP Code.
-Insert ZIP Code. format. can o the le is a di 5 + 4 Check ZIP Code for invalid character.
+Insert ZIP Code.
+Invalid ZIP Code format.
+Check ZIP Code for invalid character.
 Example: Zero (0) can only be the number, not the letter (O).
 Verify that there is a dash inserted between the 5 + 4 ZIP Code per local postal specifications.
 Address too low.
 Verify the bottom of the last line of the address field is not less than 5/8" (16mm) from bottom edge of the media.
 Address too High Address field is within 1/10" (2.5mm) of the top edge of the media.
 Move address field down to within local postal specifications.
-Barcode Fails MERLIN Standards at USPS (U.S. Only) Mail does not meet barcode, address placement, or other acceptance tests of MERLIN (Mail Evaluation Readability Look-up Instrument) at USPS.
-Visit our web site for more information about MERLIN.
-Click on Customer Support , then search the database for MERLIN .